 He began writing full time in 1943, publishing a number of short stories in various periodicals.
 His first success came in 1950 when he published The Martian Chronicles, a novel made up of a number of his short stories about the human colonization of Mars (1).

 On October 19, 1953, he published his most popular and critically acclaimed novel Fahrenheit 451, a story about a dark future in which books are illegal, and instead of putting out fires, firemen answer calls to burn illegal caches of books.
 The main character is one of these firemen, Guy Montag.
-Instead of reading, the general public immerse themselves in pleasure, watching television screens that take up three of the four walls in their homes and listening to seashell radios that fit in their ears.
+Instead of reading, the general public immerses themselves in pleasure, watching television screens that take up three of the four walls in their homes and listening to seashell radios that fit in their ears.
 Like Winston Smith in George Orwell’s 1984, Guy Montag begins to question his job and the entire status quo of the society in which he lives.
 He also begins to become curious about the books he’s burning.
 However, Montag’s curiosity and his books betray him, and the firemen one day arrive to burn his home and his books.

 Montag flees the city and comes upon a group of educated but homeless men who each memorize a great work of literature or philosophy.
 When the time comes to return to the city and rebuild civilization from the ashes of burned books, these men will be ready to play their part.
 Montag will join them with his book, Ecclesiastes.